 our national anthem was created at the Flag House.
 This star-spangled banner flew over Fort McHenry where it became the inspiration for Francis Scott Key's verses.
 While the flag resides at the Smithsonian Institute in nearby Washington D.C., the original copy of the poem/song The Star-Spangled Banner resides in Baltimore at the Maryland Historical Society.

 The award-winning Fort McHenry Guard is a group of volunteers who research and re-create roles of people who lived in early 19th century Baltimore.
 The Patriots of Fort McHenry are dedicated to preserving the historical legacy of the Fort and inspiring all who visit the "Birthplace of the Star Spangled Banner" through living history, educational programs.
 The Society for the Preservation of Federal Hill and Fell's Point has very interesting programs such as " Patterson Park in the War of 1812".
 Todd's Inheritance Historic Site, Inc. has restored Todd's Inheritance, a property which played a key roll in preventing the British from capturing Baltimore during the Battle of North Point.
 The Jefferson Patterson Park and Museum has identified the archaeological site of the 1814 Battle of St. Leonard Creek, the largest naval engagement in Maryland's history.
 Fort Hollingsworth at Historic Elk Landing, along with close-by Fort Defiance, defended Elkton from burning by the British.
-The National Park Service, with the assistance of LDR International, Inc., an HNTB Company, of Columbia, Maryland, is studying the 1814 British Invasion of Maryland and Washington DC, and the American defense during the War of 1812.
+The National Park Service, with the assistance of LDR International, Inc., an HNTB Company, of Columbia, Maryland, studied the 1814 British Invasion of Maryland and Washington DC, and the American defense during the War of 1812.

 The Maryland Daughters of 1812 is the womens' counterpart organization of our Society and is chartered by the U.S. Daughters of 1812.
 The Maryland Daughters were activists in legislation which established the Star-Spangled banner as our anthem.